simonc312/today-i-learned/Javascript/javascript.md

 Infinity and -Infinity represent the max and min numbers possible useful as default comparison values.

+## Big Int
+The BigInt data type allows for accurately storing and operating on large (whole) numbers, which prevents errors produced by JavaScript storing numbers as floats.
+They can either be constructed using the BigInt() constructor (preferably with strings to prevent inaccuracies) or by appending n at the end of a number.

 ## Strings

-replace(substringMatch, substringReplace) function only replaces first occurance before returning.
+`String.replace(substringMatch, substringReplace)` function only replaces first occurance before returning.

 		"strings".replace("s", "S") == "Strings"